Fast dimension-reduced climate model calibration and the effect of data aggregation: Implementation details

-\section{Implementation Details}
+\section{Implementation details}

 We apply our method to data at three different aggregation levels.
-In the 1-D case, we compute the vertical means at $n=13$ different depth points \citep{goes2010skill}.
-In the 2-D case, the zonal means are computed at $n=984$ latitude and depth points \citep{bhat:hara:tonk:kell:2009}.
-We use the original pattern without any aggregation in the 3-D case ($n=61,051$).
+In the 1-D case, we compute the vertical means at $n=13$ different depth points [\citet{goes2010skill}].
+In the 2-D case, the zonal means are computed at $n=984$ latitude and depth points [\citet{bhatharatonkkell2009}].
+We use the original pattern without any aggregation in the 3-D case ($n={}$61,051).
 The number of principal components is determined to have more than 90\% of the explained variation.
-The number of components is 5 for the 1-D, 10 for the 2-D, and 20 for the 3-D case.
-We also tried using 10 principal components for the 1-D, 20 for the 2-D, and 30 for the 3-D case to have more than 95\% explained variation, but did not find any improvement in the calibration result.
+The number of components is 5 for the 1-D, 10 for the 2-D and 20 for the 3-D case.
+We also tried using 10 principal components for the 1-D, 20 for the 2-D and 30 for the 3-D case to have more than 95\% explained variation, but did not find any improvement in the calibration result.

-We use all 250 design points in the parameter space to build the emulator. { We conducted leave-10-percent out cross validation and the results show that our emulator can predict the model output precisely.
-For the 2-D (latitude-depth) case, for instance, the emulator based on principal components can reproduce well the spatial pattern at any given parameter setting.
+We use all 250 design points in the parameter space to build the emulator.
+We conducted leave-10-percent-out cross-validation and the results show that our emulator can predict the model output precisely.
+For the 2-D (latitude--depth) case, for instance, the emulator based on principal components can reproduce well the spatial pattern at any given parameter setting.
 More specifically, we randomly held out 25 model runs from the model output and then predicted these ``hold outs'' based on the remaining 225 model runs using our emulator.
-An example of our results is shown in Figure \ref{fig:crossval}, which indicates that the predicted output and the original output are essentially indistinguishable.
-Other cross validation results, including for the 3-D case, are similar.
+An example of our results is shown in Figure~\ref{figcrossval}, which indicates that the predicted output and the original output are essentially indistinguishable.
+Other cross-validation results, including for the 3-D case, are similar.
 In addition, we found that the root mean squared error was very small relative to the scale of the data.
-We also tested the prediction performance of our emulator for the principal components using uncorrelated standardized prediction errors \citep{bastos2009diagnostics} (see Section A3 in the Online Supplement for details).
-The graphical diagnostics in Figure A4 in the Online Supplement show that our emulators predict the processes of leading principal components reasonably well.
+We also tested the prediction performance of our emulator for the principal components using uncorrelated standardized prediction errors [\citet{bastos2009diagnostics}] (see Section~A3 in the supplementary material [\citet{chang2013fastsupplement}] for details).
+The graphical diagnostics in Figure~A4 in the supplementary material [\citet{chang2013fastsupplement}] show that our emulators predict the processes of leading principal components reasonably well.